 The current record is sufficient for the Court to adjudicate Defendants' motion to transfer, and the Court is well within its discretion to deny the request for discovery and rule on Defendants' motion.
 See Muldrow v.
 Garland, Civ.
 A. No. 20-2958 (APM), 2021 U.S. Dist.
 LEXIS 253224 (D.D.C.
 2021); see also United States v.
 Toushin, 714 F. Supp.
 1452, 1460 (M.D.
 Tenn.
 1989) (denying motion for venue-related discovery because the court was disposing of the venue motions and had "no reason to prolong this matter with unnecessary discovery").
 Muldrow is particularly instructive.
 In that case, Judge Mehta denied a plaintiff's motion to conduct limited venue discovery and instead granted the defendant's motion to transfer.
 Muldrow, 2021 U.S. Dist.
-LEXIS 253224, at \8-9.
+LEXIS 253224, at 8-9.
 The Court explained that it did "not believe discovery as to venue will alter the court's balancing of the relevant factors, particularly when it is largely undisputed that the relevant events and their effects largely occurred in Florida."
 Id.
 Although the plaintiff "contend[ed] that national policies and Headquarters officials played some role in the alleged adversity she suffered, [] such limited District-based influences cannot transform a case that plainly arose in Florida to one that arose in the District."
-Id. at \6.
-Critically, Judge Mehta explained that "the District of Columbia's connection to the dispute even under Plaintiff's view of the facts is, at least, one step removed from the central aspects of the case, all of which occurred in Florida."
-Id. at \5.
+Id. at 6.
+Critically, Judge Mehta explained that "the District of

+Columbia's connection to the dispute even under Plaintiff's view of the facts is, at least, one step removed from the central aspects of the case, all of which occurred in Florida."
+Id. at 5.

 The same can be said for the present matter.
 Plaintiffs contend that high level officials in D.C. may have been involved in some technical aspects of the deportation flight, such as scheduling matters, and that they are responsible for the policies that govern every ICE official throughout this country.
-But it is not in genuine dispute that the allegedly tortious conduct that

-Plaintiff's experienced-physical abuse, medical neglect, and improper use of the restraint system referred to as The WRAP that caused them severe physical and mental harm (see Compl. ¶¶ 35-38, 106-47)-exclusively occurred outside of this District and almost exclusively within the Northern District of Texas.
+But it is not in genuine dispute that the allegedly tortious conduct that Plaintiff's experienced-pepper spraying Plaintiffs in confined spaces, subjecting them to solitary confinement, negligently and improperly confining them in restraints, and subjecting them to medical neglect that caused them severe physical and mental harm (see Compl. ¶¶ 33-52)-exclusively occurred outside of this District and almost exclusively within the Western District of Louisiana.

 Finally, Defendants would be remiss not to point out the flood of venue-related discovery that plaintiffs could obtain if such a request is granted here.
 This Court is particularly cautious of plaintiffs bringing matters here simply because it is where agencies are headquartered.
-Cameron, 983 F.2d at 256.
-If simply alleging high-level officials might have somehow been involved in onthe-ground decisions outside the District were sufficient to obtain discovery, the courts and the Government would be flooded with discovery requests by plaintiffs attempting to establish venue.
+Cameron,983 F.2d at 256.
+If simply alleging high-level officials might have somehow been involved in on-the-ground decisions outside the District were sufficient to obtain discovery, the courts and the Government would be flooded with discovery requests by plaintiffs attempting to establish venue.
 A plaintiff has the burden of establishing venue, and it should stay that way without further burdening Courts and agencies that are already stretched thin.
 This concern is especially pronounced when, as explained in more detail below, Plaintiffs failed to exhaust claims with respect to any allegedly tortious conduct occurring within this District.